 Eligible Uses

-- Conserving and restoring forests, grasslands, and other important ecosystems that serve as carbon sinks
+- Conserving and restoring forests, grasslands and other terrestrial ecosystems

-- Improving ecosystem and community resilience to coastal flooding, drought, and other climate-related threats
+- Improving community and ecosystem resilience to flooding, drought and other threats

-There are four categories of grants, including (1) Implementation Grants, (2) Planning Grants, (3) Sentinel Landscape Grants, (4) National Forest Grants, and (5) Private Forests, Rangeland and Farmland Grants.
+There are four categories of grants, including (1) Implementation Grants, (2) Planning Grants, (3) National Forest Grants, and (4) Private Forests, Rangeland, and Farmland Grants.

 Eligible Recipients

 State government agencies, U.S. territories, and Tribal Nations are eligible to apply for all grant categories.
-Non-profit 501(c) organizations, local governments, municipal governments, and educational institutions are eligible to apply for grants in categories: (3) Sentinel Landscape, (4) National Forest ,and (5) Private Forests and Farmland.
+Non-profit 501(c) organizations, local governments, municipal governments, and educational institutions are eligible to apply for grants in categories: (3) National Forest and (4) Private Forests and Farmland.

 Approx Annual Funding Amount